Eschatologue/CM_wiki/docs/character-creation/ability-scores/intelligence.md

 ### Spellcasting Ability

-Artificers and wizards use Intelligence as their spellcasting ability, which helps determine the saving throw DCs of spells they cast.
+Artificers and wizards use Intelligence as their spellcasting ability, which helps determine the Saving Throw DCs of spells they cast.

 ### Intelligence Save